 Once its roots are well developed, this flower is resistant to higher temperatures and drought, so it does not require sufficient efforts to grow and care.
 Salvia is a part of the mint family and you can use it as a spice or tea ingredient in the cold winter evenings – it’s delicious!

-This vine is one of the most breath-taking flowers you can have for ornament decoration in your garden.
+The passionflower vine is one of the most breath-taking flowers you can have for ornament decoration in your garden.
 You can often see it covering fences and walls and heavily blooming all summer and early autumn.